Rahul-Nair14/Rahul-Nair14/README.md

 # Rahul Nair
-I’m currently a Computer science student at the PSG College of Arts and Science.
-Made a few games and a few apps.
+I’m currently a Software dev working at a finTech crafting solutions using React and .Net

 ## Skills and Experience

-* Unity and C#
+* Unity
+* .NET development
-* Java
+* React
-* Android Development
+* SQL
-* Blender
+* A bit of Android and Blender

 - 🔭 I’m currently working on creating a career out of a passion for software and games.
 - 👯 I’m looking to collaborate on fun and challenging development projects using Android, Unity or .Net